Saccharomyces Genome Database: Analysis methods

-Gene Ontology (GO) Term Finder searches for significant shared GO terms or their parents, and is used to describe the genes queried to help users discover what the gene have in common.
+Gene Ontology (GO) Term Finder searches for significant shared GO terms or their parents, and is used to describe the genes queried to help users discover what the genes have in common.

 GO Slim Mapper maps annotations of a group of genes to more general terms and/or bins them into broad categories.

 Pattern Matching is a resource that allows users to search for short nucleotide or peptide sequences of less than 20 residues, or ambiguous/degenerate patterns.